 Each day, the ingredients used at Brae are carefully selected from Brae Farm’s own harvest of organic fruit and vegetables, as well as from local farms and sustainable producers in Victoria and beyond.
 Brae’s garden-based cuisine has earned them a long list of awards, which further puts Birregurra – a small Victorian town in the Great Ocean Road region – on the culinary map.
 As if the delectable dishes aren’t enough, Brae has also been commended by The Australian Good Food Guide for their exceptional wine list.

 Named after Pt.
 Leo Estate’s celebrated Jaume Plensa sculpture, Laura is an intimate and refined dining offering on the estate’s stunning property.
 Located an hour from Melbourne, Laura offers a set menu that tells the story of the Mornington Peninsula.
 With the choice of four, five or six courses, guests are taken on a culinary journey that embraces the season and the region.

 With its delectable produce and fresh air, Tasmania boasts some of the country’s best cuisine.
 Fico, located in Hobart, blurs the line between traditional bistro and fine dining establishment.
-Established in 2016, Fico offers up a menu influenced by European tradition and sourced from local fishers and farmers.
+The menu is influenced by European tradition and sourced from local fishers and farmers.
 Indulge in a set menu of warm brioche, peppered steak and Tasmanian black truffle.